ENGLISH LANGUAGE HOUSE

 If under 18s are part of group and arrive with a group leader the group leader will need to have a police check sent to ELH from their country before we can agree to accept them as group leader for their group.
 Group leaders will only ever be responsible for their groups and cannot oversee, supervise or be left alone with other groups or students.

-Under 18s who are 16 or 17 may be able to join adult classes – special conditions apply:
+Students who are 16 or 17 may be able to join adult classes but special conditions apply:

-To accept an under 18 year old student (aged 16 or 17 ) into an adult class ELH must:
+To accept a 16 or 17 year old into an adult class ELH must:

 • receive a signed parental consent form for the student